MOxUnit/MOxUnit/docs/moxunit/installation.md

 # Installation

-## Using the shell
+## Installation using the shell

+!!! warning -- "requirements"

     This requires a Unix-like operating system such as GNU/Linux or Apple OSX.

 ```bash
 git clone https://github.com/MOxUnit/MOxUnit.git